WyerFrameZ/LCD-Smartie/README.md

 ### 1. **Hardware Requirements**
 - An Arduino-compatible microcontroller (e.g., Arduino Uno, Mega).
 - LCD display (e.g., 16x2 or 20x4) with HD44780 controller.
-- Potentiometer (for adjusting LCD contrast).
+- Potentiometer or rezistors (for adjusting LCD contrast).
 - Connection wires and a breadboard.
+- Download LCD Smartie program for Windows: https://sourceforge.net/projects/lcdsmartie/files/lcdsmartie/5.4.2.92%2B%2B/LCD_Smartie_v5.4.2.92%2B%2B.zip/download

 ### 2. **Connections**
 Refer to the schematic diagram for connecting the LCD display to the Arduino.
-Below is an example for a **16x2 LCD**:
+Below is an example for a **classic LCD**:

 | LCD Pin | Arduino Pin | Description                   |
 |---------|-------------|-------------------------------|